27Nusaiba/27Nusaiba/README.md

 ---

 ## 📂 Projects
-> Real projects added as I grow — check back often!
+> Projects that i have wroked upon during my course of studies —

  - The Online shopping management system – A DBMS Project](#)
   *An online shopping website for cutomers HTML, CSS, and JavaScript*